Canned Foods

 Mark and I really enjoy a quick sandwich made with canned tuna, chicken, or ham.
 We’ll make up some chicken or tuna salad and put it on our favorite bread or bagel.
 You not only get a flavorful meal in minutes but a meal that is full of nutrients we all need.

-When we’re in a real hurry, we’ll have peanut butter and jam sandwich.
+When we’re in a real hurry, we’ll have a peanut butter and jam sandwich.
 Mark loves his sandwich with a fruit jam, I often make mine with honey.
-I like to buy the canned chicken available at Costco, but I’m sure other stores have good choices too.
+I like to buy the canned chicken breast available at Costco, but I’m sure other stores have good choices too.

 • Tuna